-Anyway, this project is inspired by those past days of rubbish radio reception and the far off names on the radio dial that we might remember with fondness such as Hilversum or Luxembourg.
+This project is inspired by those past days of rubbish radio reception and the far off names on the radio dial that we might remember with fondness such as Hilversum or Luxembourg.

 I doubt anybody in these parts ever tuned into ‘Hilversum’ but Radio Luxembourg was well listened to even though it played the same Peter Stuyvesant cigarette advert after every single record.

-I went to Hilversum many years ago, almost ironically to install some equipment at the main TV station so it was nice to put a name to the dial so to speak.
+I went to Hilversum many years ago, ironically to install some equipment at the main TV station so it was nice to put a name to the dial so to speak.

 The SVA gallery on John Street has lots of old valve radios on display so if you’re into that sort of thing pop along for a look.